Courses-journey/cpp-cherno/README.md

 array_name[index] = value;
 ```

-- If u print `array_name` it self it will give u the meomory address
+- If u print `array_name` it self it will give u the memory address

   - as it actually a pointer type